muratk5n/thirdwave/en/README.md

 ---

-If there was a conspiracy for the assasination of JFK it was a conspiracy originating from Cuba; Castro could've wanted payback for USA trying to assasinate him.
+If there was a conspiracy for the assasination of JFK it was a conspiracy originating from Cuba; Castro might have wanted payback for USA trying to assasinate him.

 ---